mlbakke/udemy-css-sass-projects/README.md

 Projects from the ["Advanced CSS and Sass: Flexbox, Grid, Animations and More!"](https://www.udemy.com/course/advanced-css-and-sass/) course by Jonas Schmedtmann on Udemy.

+All projects built using Sass and npm packages.

 #1 - Natours project

 Site for nature tours built with custom grid using floats.  //Outdated practice, learning purposes only.